SNaveenMathew/ml_book/linear_regression.md

 However, unbiased behavior of the gradient calculated using a single data point does not ensure convergence.
 It must be noted that the estimate of gradient using a single data point is noisy (it is also a statistic) - it has a large variance.
 Assuming an iid sample (achieved in practice by randomizing the sample used for computing loss and gradient in each iteration), the variance is given by $N_{train} \sigma^2$, where $\sigma^2$ is the variance of the estimate computed using the entire batch (which is also a statistic).
 If this noisy estimate is assumed to be a random variable, the expectation does not change if a new statistic is derived by averaging over a sample of size $N_{mini-batch}$.
 Howwver, the variance of the averaged estimate will be $\frac{1}{N_{mini-batch}}$ times the variance of the SGD estimate.
 This approach is known as mini-batch gradient descent.
 Therefore, the variance of mini-batch gradient is given by $\frac{N_{train}}{N_{mini-batch}} \sigma^2$.

-For a fixed learning rate stochastic gradient descent is not expected to converge.
-However, if the learning rate gradually reduces to 0 at the limit ($n_{iter} \to infty$), it may be possible to achieve convergence of SGD to a local/global optima under certain conditions.
-It is important to notice that reducing the learning rate to 0 leads to convergence, but the point is not necessarily a local/global optima (first order condition may not be met).

 <pre id="SGD" style="display:hidden;">
     \begin{algorithm}
     \caption{Stochastic gradient descent applied to linear regression}